Homenaje a Dos Leyendas (2015): Storylines

-Dragon Lee, younger brother of CMLL wrestlers Místico and Rush made his in-ring debut on January 1, 2014 competing in the 2014 La Copa Junior tournament.
+Dragon Lee, younger brother of CMLL wrestlers Místico and Rush made his in-ring debut on January 1, 2014, competing in the 2014 La Copa Junior tournament.
 This marked the debut of the wrestler voted the 2014 Rookie of the Year in the Wrestling Observer Newsletter awards.
 A month later Japanese wrestler Hiromu Takahashi made his CMLL debut as the enmascarado (masked) character Kamaitachi.
 Takahashi was the most recent young wrestler from CMLL's partner promotion New Japan Pro-Wrestling (NJPW) to travel to CMLL to gain international experience as part of his development as a wrestler.
 Early on Takahashi, as Kamaitachi teamed up with Okumura under the team name La Fievre Amarilla ("The Yellow Fever").
 In late 2014 Dragon Lee and Kamaitachi began to face off on opposite teams leading to the two meeting in a singles match.
 Kamaitachi won the match by pulling Dragon Lee's mask off and using the distraction to defeat him.
 Unmasking a Mexican wrestler is viewed as disrespective and signalled that the storyline between the two was not over.
 During the following month the pattern continued with Kamaitachi pulling Dragon Lee's mask on more than one occasion.
-Both men were present for a CMLL press confence on February 10 where it was announced that the two would put their masks on the line in a Luchas de Apuestas match as part of the Homenaje a Dos Leyendas show.
+Both men were present for a CMLL press conference on February 10 where it was announced that the two would put their masks on the line in a Luchas de Apuestas match as part of the Homenaje a Dos Leyendas show.
 During the press conference Kamaitachi pulled out one of Dragon Lee's masks that he had stolen, angering both his opponent and the fans in attendance over the disrespectful behavior.
 The two were forced to team up for the 2015 Parejas Increibles tournament but lost to La Máscara and Mephisto as the two were unable to get along for even one match.